Roasted Cherry Tomato Soup Recipe

 Can Roasted Cherry Tomato Soup be Made Ahead?

-Yes, and in my opinion, though it’s delicious right out of the pot as soon as it’s pureed, it’s downright fabulous the next day after it’s had time to simmer, cool down, refrigerate, and be brought up to a hot soup again.
+Yes, and in my opinion, though it’s delicious right out of the pot as soon as it’s pureed, it’s downright fabulous the next day after it’s had time to simmer, cool down, refrigerate, and be brought to a hot soup again.

 a Dutch oven, filled with roasted vegetables